 Split or Single Ductless Units

 To cool several rooms, you can buy a split or a single ductless air conditioner.
-Although these are more expensive than portable or window unit, you can install them without installing an air duct in your house.
+Although these are more expensive than portable or window units, you can install them without installing an air duct in your house.

 Because these inside units are mounted high up on the wall near the ceiling, they are sometimes difficult to install.
 It’s important to note that when projects are too difficult, it’s best to hire professionals to help you.